-We’re always looking for ways to make our morning routine less stressful, and one of our favorite tricks is making breakfast ahead of time.
-From freezer-friendly burritos to super simple smoothies, these make-ahead recipes are sure to make breakfast a breeze.
-Read on to streamline your routine.
+We’re always looking for ways to make the a.m. routine less stressful, and one of our favorite tricks is making breakfast ahead of time.
+From overnight oats to super simple smoothies, these easy breakfast ideas are sure to make mornings a breeze.
+Read on to find your new favorite recipe.

 Ever heard of overnight oats?
 They’re a healthy, super easy breakfast that you can whip up the night before in less than five minutes.
 We’ve got the rundown on how to make them, including a basic recipe that’s easily customizable and lots of inspiration for mix-ins and toppings.
 Click here for all the details.

-We love these apple cinnamon baked oatmeal cups from Pumpkin ‘n Spice—they’re filled with good-for-you ingredients like oats and applesauce, and they’re the perfect size for little hands.
-Breakfast on the go just got way more delicious.
+We love these apple cinnamon baked oatmeal cups from Pumpkin ‘n' Spice—they’re filled with healthy ingredients like oats and applesauce, and they’re the perfect size for little hands.
+Breakfast-on-the-go just got way more delicious.
 Click here to get the recipe.

 Egg-cellent Breakfast Muffins

-Sometimes you just need a great granola on a busy morning.
+Sometimes you just need great granola on a busy morning.
 This recipe fits the bill.
 It takes less than five minutes to whip up and is extra yummy with a dollop of yogurt.
-Adjust the add-ins to suit your family’s tastes and you’re all set!
+Adjust the add-ins to suit your family’s tastes, and you’re all set!
 Get the recipe here.

 Best Breakfast Burritos